ISCHEMIC STROKE / RECANALISATION THERAPY

 - primary hemostasis:

-- platelet adhesion and activation (tenths to units of seconds)
+- platelet adhesion and activation (several seconds)

 - platelet aggregation and primary plug formation (seconds to minutes)